 How does the instructor receive my work?

-For Internet classes, your work will be submitted electronically.
-For example, by e-mail, electronic drop boxes, or message boards.
-Hybrid class work may be submitted electronically or may need to be mailed to the instructor.
-VDL course materials are generally mailed/or faxed to the instructor by the classroom facilitator.
+For online classes, your work will be submitted electronically, usually through Blackboard.
+Other options might include e-mail, electronic drop boxes, or message boards.
+VDL course materials might also be collected by an on-site classroom facilitator.
 Your instructor will provide details for submission in your course syllabus.

 Characteristics of Students who Succeed in Distance Learning: